zoo-hair/Cyberpunk-Noir-theme-for-Obsidian/README.md

-# Cyberpunk Noir - Obsidian Theme
+# Cyberpunk-Noir - Obsidian Theme

 A dark, minimalist cyberpunk theme for Obsidian with enhanced code blocks, neon aesthetics, and CRT effects.